rostislav-matveev/FvwmPy/README.md

   desk?

 The winlist database is filled by `m.getwinlist()` method.
-You can keep it up to date by inserting the folowing lines in your code
+You can keep it up to date by inserting the following lines in your code
 ```
 m.getwinlist()
 m.register_handler(fvwmpy.M_FOR_WINLIST, m.h_updatewl)